tony-landreth/vim_second_brain/README.md

 ## Links Between Notes
 A core concept of the Zettelkasten method of note taking is that linking notes to each other can faciliate creativity and problem solving.
 Vim allows you to link to files with the `gf` command.
 Whenever I write a link, I surround it with square braces so that it stands out.

 When I'm writing a note, and I'd like to link it to another note, all I need to do is paste the path to the other note in the current note.
 See the note examples below for how I do this.
+Whenever I create a new note, I place a link to that note at the bottom of the note, so that I can easily yank the link and pasted it in other notes.

 ## Tags